JavaScript API reference

 String

 Agent group ID.
-Chats started on the page with specified group ID will be assigned to this group.
-You can find group’s ID on its page in Conversations’ “Groups” settings.
+Chats started on a page with this group ID set are assigned to this group.
+You can find the group’s ID on its page in Conversations’ “Groups” settings.

 Example:

-You can also change agent group ID using setGroupId method.
+You can also change the agent group ID using the setGroupId method.

 gaTrackingId